-The numbers of CME will be reported on by the academy regularly and will be reviewed by the Regional Safeguarding Lead and Education Directors.
+The numbers of CME will be reported on by the academy regularly and will be reviewed by the Safeguarding Lead and Education Directors.
 Any concerns will be immediately addressed (i.e., asking about the steps being taken to trace and track the movement of CME pupils and actions being taken to ensure their safety).
 All our academies will adhere to the E-ACT Safeguarding Attendance Process.

+Pupils frequently missing from education will be identified through academy unauthorised absence procedures and children missing education procedures.
 To support in ensuring all our pupils are safe, a weekly welfare check will be completed by the academy for any pupil who is absent for 5 consecutive days regardless of the reason for absence.
 Following the weekly welfare check and update should be logged on CPOMS.

-A child going missing from education is a potential indicator of abuse or neglect, and such children are at risk of being victims of harm, exploitation, or radicalisation.
+A child who frequently goes missing from education is a potential indicator of abuse or neglect, and such children are at risk of being victims of harm, exploitation, or radicalisation.
 There are many circumstances where a child may become missing from education, but some children are particularly at risk.
 These include children who: